Economic Development Ad Valorem Tax Exemption Referendum Issue

 The program is designed to encourage job growth and additional business investment in Martin County, and if reauthorized by voters, would allow the Board of County Commissioners to grant property tax exemptions for expanding or new businesses that are creating good jobs and purchasing new equipment or making capital improvements as per Florida Statute 196.1995.

-Florida counties and cities – including Indian River, Okeechobee, Palm Beach, and St. Lucie counties and the cities of Port St. Lucie and Fort Pierce – use this exemption as an economic development tool to encourage new job creation from local companies, the relocation of new eligible businesses such as manufacturers and data centers while accelerating local equipment purchases and capital investments from targeted industry firms.
+Florida counties and cities – including Indian River, Okeechobee, Palm Beach, and St. Lucie counties and the cities of Port St. Lucie, Palm Beach Gardens and West Palm Beach – use this exemption as an economic development tool to encourage new job creation from local companies, the relocation of new eligible businesses such as manufacturers and data centers while accelerating local equipment purchases and capital investments from targeted industry firms.

 What is Does:

 - Temporarily reduces some county taxes (on the new taxable value only) for eligible existing and new businesses that expand facilities, purchase equipment, and create 10 or more jobs.

 - Encourages business investment by reducing initial start-up costs.

 - Creates good jobs in manufacturing, processing, fabricating, data centers and other target industry businesses.